elicia4/linux_notes/tools/vim/vim_prime/01_intro.md

 - vim the program, highly configurable

 To begin with, use the vim mode in whatever IDE you're already using.

 Vim is a modal editor, you can be in various modes:

-- Normal Mode, you can move in it
+- Normal, you can move in it
-- Insert Mode, you can type in it
+- Insert, you can type in it
-- Visual Mode, kind of like selecting with your cursor
+- Visual, kind of like selecting with your cursor
-- Command Mode, accessed by pressing colon (`:`):
+- Command, accessed by pressing colon (`:`):
     - `:w` - save the current file
     - `:q` - quit

 ### Normal Mode

 The most foundational movements are:
-- `j` - move up
+- `j` - up
-- `k` - move down
+- `k` - down
-- `l` - move right
+- `l` - right
-- `h` - move left
+- `h` - left

 Try it out with [`:VimBeGood`](https://github.com/ThePrimeagen/vim-be-good), the game is `hjkl`.